LowkeyLab/deno-monorepo/website/src/content/projects/landing-page.md

 ### Astro

-[Astro](https://astro.build/)'s content-driven principle and focus on [island architecture](https://jasonformat.com/islands-architecture/) is the missing JavaScript framework I was looking for.
+[Astro](https://astro.build/)'s content-driven principle and focus on [island architecture](https://jasonformat.com/islands-architecture/) is the missing web framework I was looking for.

-Before Astro, JavaScript frameworks delineated themselves into "sites with only HTML content" and "sites with only Javascript".
+Before Astro, web frameworks delineated themselves into "sites with only HTML content" and "sites with only Javascript".
 You either went for a static site generator like [Jekyll](https://jekyllrb.com/) and forgo all your interactivity, or you went with an SPA framework like [React](https://react.dev/) and forgo using content-oriented file formats like Markdown.
 You either had an inherently SEO friendly website, or you had an inherently interactive one.

-Worse, when you wanted to add some interactivity into your content-driven website, you couldn't use any of the popular web frameworks like React, Angular, Vue to do that!
+What about [Ruby on Rails](https://rubyonrails.org/), [Flask](https://flask.palletsprojects.com/en/stable/), and the likes?
+These frameworks require you to render your HTML entirely on the server; interactivity was provided by shipping some (probably untested) JavaScript.
+You use something like [JQuery](https://jquery.com/) to do DOM manipulation and AJAX.
+It's very hard to fully take over on the client side and reap some of its benefits, such as lower latency, easier context management, etc. The web moved to SPAs for a reason.

 The most popular framework that offered both easy content management and client interactivity is [Gatsby](https://www.gatsbyjs.com/).
 But Gatsby wedded you to React, and it was still using React to render content exclusively on the client side with Javascript.